 The Helpline will run productivity and quality reports monthly to ensure compliance with DOEA guidelines.
+Progress: Completed.
+In 2022 The Helpline consistently ran monthly reports to ensure compliance with DOEA guidelines.

 The Area Agency on Aging of Palm Beach/Treasure Coast, Inc. will achieve a high level of compliance in DOEA monitoring.